 Thanks, but no thanks.
 Even if you pay your credit card off every month, you’re probably spending more money than if you had just used cash.
-Studies have shown that people who use credit cards spend 12-18% more!
-That’s crazy!
+Studies have shown that on average, people who use credit cards spend 12-18% more, which is crazy!
 Not exactly a great tradeoff for only 1-5% back.

 Debit cards also now offer the same protection as credit cards, so there’s no need to worry about security.

 Whenever I earn money doing photoshoots for friends or through blogging, I try to put it toward our house savings.
 It isn’t much, but every little bit counts!

 Whenever possible, we try to buy used.
 Thrift stores, eBay, OfferUp, Craigslist, and Facebook groups are my go-to places to look for deals.
 Garage sales are more hit or miss, but usually have the cheapest prices!

 We especially like purchasing baby gear, clothing, furniture, vehicles, and anything else that tends to have a high markup when we’re buying used.

 Right now, there are a lot of things we’re waiting to spend money on.
 We’re making some bigger sacrifices, like relaxing vacations and a second car, but also smaller ones, like new iPhones and going out to eat regularly.